Magnon-phonon interactions enhance the gap at the Dirac point in the spin-wave spectra of CrI$_3$ two-dimensional magnets: Introduction

 \section{Introduction}

-The recent discovery of two-dimensional (2D) magnets~\cite{Huang:2017, Gong:2017} has opened new paths in nano\-device fabrication and engineering, thanks to the high tunability of their magnetic state and the ease of their combination into functional heterostructures~\cite{Gibertini:2019, Burch:2018, Novoselov:2016}.
-In these materials, the magnetic anisotropy induced by spin-orbit couplings (SOC) stabilizes the 2D long-range magnetic order against thermal fluctuations, by gapping the magnon Goldstone mode and thus dodging the conclusions of the Mermin-Wagner theorem~\cite{Mermin:1966,Hohenberg:1967}.
 The van der Waals crystal CrI$_3$ was the first compound reported to display long-range magnetic order down to the monolayer limit, where it behaves as a ferromagnetic semiconductor with a Curie temperature of $45$\,K and a sizeable out-of-plane anisotropy~\cite{Huang:2017}.
 The impressive variety of its magnetic response to the most diverse probes has stimulated an intense research effort aiming to better understand and exploit its low-dimensional magnetism.
 Indeed, spintronics applications are envisaged for bilayer-CrI$_3$, a layered antiferromagnet which can be gradually turned ferromagnetic by applied pressure~\cite{Li:2019,Song:2019}, electrical field~\cite{Huang:2018,Jiang:2018a}, or electrostatic doping~\cite{Jiang:2018b}, thus realizing an intrinsic spin filter tunnel junction with a reported high figure of merit~\cite{Wang:2018,Song:2019,Klein:2018,Kim:2018}.
 Moreover, the optical properties of ultrathin CrI$_3$ have been shown to be exceptionally sensitive to its magnetic state~\cite{Seyler:2018,Sun:2019,Huang:2020}, stimulating new ideas for optoelectronic~\cite{Jiang:2018c} and photovoltaic~\cite{Zhang:2019} devices.
+Furthermore, the insulating character of this material strongly reduces Landau damping, thus ensuring a magnon lifetime longer than that of any known 2D metal by one order of magnitude~\cite{Cenker:2020}, with tremendous implications in the field of magnonics~\cite{Zakeri:2020}.
+Even more interestingly, the honeycomb structure of the 2D Cr lattice is such that a system of Heisenberg magnets localized at the atomic sites would feature two spin-wave dispersion crossing at the $K/K'$ corners of the Brillouin zone (BZ).
+Anisotropic exchange interactions --such as those caused by Spin Orbit Coupling (SOC)-- may open a gap at the Dirac points by breaking the inversion symmetry and developing topologically protected edge spin waves able to sustain dissipation-less spin transport~\cite{Fransson:2016, Kim:2016, Owerre:2016, Pershoguba:2018}, in full analogy with fermionic topological states originally proposed to occur in graphene~\cite{Kane2005}.